Learning a Neuron by a Shallow ReLU Network: Dynamics and Implicit Bias for Correlated Inputs: Proofs for the first phase

 For each positive-sign hidden neuron, after the completion of all of the intermediate alignment stages (if any), its yardstick vector proceeds to align to the vector~$\vec{\gamma}_{[n]}$.
 For the cosine of the angle between them, whose starting point is the angle~$\varphi_j^{n_j^+}$ defined below, from the proof of \autoref{pr:omega}~\ref{pr:omega.cos} we obtain the following expression, which will be useful in the proof of the next lemma.
+We also remark that the angle~$\varphi_j^{n_j^+}$ already featured in \autoref{pr:omega}~\ref{pr:omega.finalp}.

-\begin{proposition} For all $j \in J_\ppp$ and all $t > \tau_j^{n_j}$ we have $I_\ppp(\vec{\omega}_j^t) = [n]$ and
+\begin{proposition} For all $j \in J_\ppp$ and all $t > \tau_j^{n_j}$ we have $I_\ppp(\vec{\alpha}_j^t) = [n]$ and

 where $\varphi_j^{n_j^+} \! \coloneqq \lim_{t \to \bigl(\tau_j^{n_j}\bigr)^+} \varphi_j^t$. \end{proposition}

 The final lemma in this section establishes non-asymptotic bounds for the final alignment stage in the first phase of the training, which we consider to end at time~$T_1$.
 During it, each positive-sign hidden neuron: continues to grow but keeps its length below $2 \|\vec{z}_j\| \lambda^{1 - \varepsilon}$, aligns to the vector~$\vec{\gamma}_{[n]}$ up to a cosine of at least $1 - \lambda^\varepsilon$, and maintains bounded by~$\lambda^{1 - 3 \varepsilon}$ the difference between the logarithm of its length divided by the initialisation scale and the logarithm of the corresponding yardstick vector length.
 Establishing the latter bound, which is stated in part~\ref{l:1.lengths} and will be instrumental in the proof of the implicit bias (cf.~\autoref{l:lim}), involves putting together the bounds in \autoref{l:0}~\ref{l:0.gamma-g}, \ref{l:0.omega-w}, and~\ref{l:0.tau-t}, and \autoref{l:1}~\ref{l:1.gamma.g} and~\ref{l:1.omega.w} on the dynamics-governing vectors, the unit-sphere normalisations, and the boundary crossing times, over the lengthy time period up to~$T_1$ which depends on the initialisation scale~$\lambda$.